Athisaya Piravi: Soundtrack

 The soundtrack has six songs composed by Ilaiyaraaja.

 Reception

-The Indian Express wrote, "Directed by S. P. Muthuraman, who keeps the action from sagging, Panju Arunachalam redoes his Kalyanaraman idea and provides the dialogues, even as Cho keeps lighting crackers with dialogues loaded with political innuendo."
+N. Krishnamswamy of The Indian Express wrote, "Directed by S. P. Muthuraman, who keeps the action from sagging, Panju Arunachalam redoes his Kalyanaraman idea and provides the dialogues, even as Cho keeps lighting crackers with dialogues loaded with political innuendo."
 P. S. S. of Kalki wrote that whenever doubt arises whether such things happen, Rajinikanth turns around and says he is there, is that not enough.
+Cinema Express appreciated the film for its comedy, saying Rajinikanth continued to show his prowess in that genre after Guru Sishyan (1988).
 According to Muthuraman, Athisaya Piravi underperformed at the box office, in contrast to the Telugu original, as the concept of life after death and reincarnation did not go down well with Tamil audiences.

 Legacy

 Many years after the release of the film, a viral video entitled "Little Superstar" became very popular on the internet.
 The clip features the scene with Rajinikanth watching dwarf Indian actor King Kong dancing to "Holiday Rap" by MC Miker G & DJ Sven.